-Here are some jigs and rigs that have proven themselves to me again and again, year over year forgetting me bit during the summer calendar period.
+Here are some jigs and rigs that have proven themselves to me again and again, year over year getting me a bite during the summer calendar period.

 - Thumper Crappie King Jig – It’s really a crappie go-to during the summer for trolling.
 I can pull tube jigs and they work well.
 So do your average curly-tail or boot-tail plastics.
 The Crappie Thumper King adds some vibration and shine to the presentation that really draws crappies